onshape-public/go-client/onshape/docs/RevisionApi.md

 > BTListResponseBTRevisionInfo GetAllInDocument(ctx, did).Execute()

-Retrieve a list of all revisions that exist in a document.
+Get all revisions for the specified document.